KalpeshK4970/MicroSoftResearchIndia_TechnicalAssessment/README.md

 # MicroSoftResearchIndia_TechnicalAssessment

-Automation to download the latest PDF posted on a website Utilized selenium ide to record the automation process of downloading the latest Final Offer Documents filed with ROC on the SEBI( Security and Exchange Board of India) website.
+Utilized selenium ide to record the automation process of downloading the latest Final Offer Documents filed with ROC on the SEBI( Security and Exchange Board of India) website.

 ![image](https://github.com/KalpeshK4970/MicroSoftResearchIndia_TechnicalAssessment/assets/121095860/704e4b8a-528c-4d6f-86c7-8af79b9684ef)